alexverbs/Jeopardy-Hoya-Devs/README.md

 Front End: Built with React, allowing for a dynamic and interactive user experience.

-Back End: Developed in JavaScript to manage game logic and data storage.
+Back End: Developed in TypeScript to manage game logic and data storage.

 **Learning Experience:**